openphacts/Void-Editor2/README.md

 https://github.com/openphacts/Void-Editor2</a>.
 In case you have a feature request or want to file a bug, please contact
 <a href="mailto:eleftherios.tatakis@student.manchester.com">email</a>.
 Features :
--Create VoID according to OPS specs
+- Create VoID according to OPS specs
 - Upload existing VoID to continue work on it
 - Upload your data to allow statistical analysis
 - Connect to your sparql endpoint to allow statistical analysis